Shadwell v Shadwell: Facts

-Sadly, Uncle Charles died.
-Mr Shadwell alleged that his Uncle had not paid in full before the death and claimed the outstanding money from his Uncle's estate.
-The estate refused to pay on the ground that Mr Shadwell had given no consideration for the promise to pay the £150 pa.
+Uncle Charles died.
+Shadwell alleged that his Uncle had not paid in full before the death and claimed the outstanding money from his Uncle's estate.
+The estate refused to pay on the ground that Shadwell had given no consideration for the promise to pay the £150.

 Judgment

-The Court of Common Pleas held that there was good consideration for the promise by the nephew marrying Ellen Nicholl, despite the fact that the marriage had already happened when the promise was made.
+The Court of Common Pleas held that there was good consideration for the promise by the nephew marrying, despite the fact that the marriage had already happened when the promise was made.
 There was good consideration in performing a pre-existing contract, if it was with a third party.